-Beloved of all the girls I was at sixth-form college with, 1976’s double album from Stevie Wonder, was, despite accusations of bloatedness (that, to be honest, haunt every double album) his crowning achievement.
+Much-beloved of all the girls I was at sixth-form college with, 1976’s double album from Stevie Wonder, was, despite accusations of bloatedness (that, to be honest, haunt every double album) his crowning achievement.
 All the sounds and melodies of the previous ten years-plus came together here on a veritable feast of funky Stevie soul.

-The album is packed with classics, of course - the quintessential funky glory of the now pretty much iconic I Wish; the sheer brassy fun of Sir Duke; the later to be sampled (by Coolio) Pastime Paradise and the monumental As, with its wonderful funky second half.
+The album is packed with classics, of course - the quintessential funky glory of the now pretty much iconic I Wish; the sheer brassy musical heroes tribute fun of Sir Duke; the later to be sampled (by Coolio) Pastime Paradise and the monumental, lengthy As, with its wonderfully funky second half.

 The extra tracks included on the old bonus 45 single are good too, particularly the dreamy Saturn and the funk of All Day Sucker.

-The “single album would have been better” argument always prevails with double albums.
+The “single album would have been better” argument always prevails with double albums, however.
 Always has.
 Personally I am happy to listen to the whole lot.
 Although my favourite Stevie Wonder album is Innervisions, you simply can’t deny what an achievement this was.
 It never got any better than this for him, critically, even non-soul fans seem to love it.
 He was still only twenty-six, though, and I often wonder why he didn't go on to equal this or even get remotely near to it.
 It's a funny thing, genius and its apex.

 Did I Hear You Say You Love Me/All I Do/Rocket Love/I Ain't Gonna Stand For It/As If You Read My Mind/Master Blaster (Jammin')/Do Like You/Cash In Your Face/Lately/Happy Birthday

 This was arguably Stevie Wonder's last genuinely acclaimed album, and it came four years after his meisterwerk, Songs In The Key Of Life.
 It bears more relation, however, to Fulfillingness' First Finale or Talking Book.
-In between Songs In The Key Of Life and this album had come a year after the comparatively underwhelming and conceptually experimental A Journey Into The Secret Life Of Plants and this one saw critics dusting off their "return to form" clichés.
+In between Songs In The Key Of Life and this album had come a year after the comparatively underwhelming and conceptually experimental A Journey Into The Secret Life Of Plants and we saw critics dusting off their "return to form" clichés.